guilhermesimoes/guilhermesimoes.github.io/_posts/2024-10-16-classes-considered-harmful.md

 But we should avoid using `import * as Something` since it's not tree-shakeable.

-I call this pattern a **Service Module**, which I compare to the widely used **Service Class** in the post ["Service Class vs Service Module"].

-A drawback of this Service Module pattern is that consumers are no longer able to create two different instances of the same class:
+A drawback of this approach pattern is that consumers are no longer able to create two different instances of the same class:

 ```js
 import { Chirpy } from 'chirpy';